bashenk/WaniKaniOpenFrameworkTurboEvents/README.md

         // Run the callback on the lessons picker page.
         urls: wkof.turbo.common.locations.lessons_picker,
         // Automatically remove the event after firing once
-        once: true
-    };
-    // The first parameter can be an array including either the Turbo event object that is provided
-    // (wkof.turbo.events.before_render) or the string itself ("turbo:before-render").
-    // Note that two new listeners are added in this example, one for each **Turbo** event. wkof.turbo.on.common.eventList(eventList, myFunction, options2);

-    // Remove listeners by using `wkof.turbo.remove_event_listener(eventName, listener, options)`.
-    // In this scenario, the result would presumably be [false, true, true], since the "load" event
-    // does not create a listener.
-However, if a "turbo:before-render" or "turbo:frame-render"
-    // event has fired between creating the listener and making the following call, the respective
-    // loop condition or conditions would also return false because the listener or listeners would
-    // have already been removed due to using the `once: true` option during creation. eventList.forEach(eventName => {
-        // The callback and options must both match the existing listener or the removal will fail.
-        // Callback must be reference equal, but the options can just have equivalent values. let equivalentOptions = {urls: wkof.turbo.common.locations.lessons_picker, once: true};
-        wkof.turbo.remove_event_listener(eventName, myFunction, equivalentOptions);
-    });

-    const options3 = {
-        // Automatically remove the event after firing once.
         once: true,
         // Ignore events for Turbo's cached version of pages.
         nocache: true,